Types of Retriever Dogs

 1. Golden Retriever

 The Golden Retriever is undoubtedly the most popular dog from the list of retrievers.
-It's 4th on the list of the world's smartest dogs, which means it's able to learn an endless number of commands and tricks.
+They're 4th on the list of the world's smartest dogs, which means they're able to learn an endless number of commands and tricks.
 It's a sociable, quiet and very sweet dog, which is perfect for all types of families.
+Learn more about this breed on our Golden Retriever breed sheet.

 2. Labrador Retriever